 Despite the rise of digital communication, meeting in-person is still critical for business success.
 One study claims that face-to-face meetings are what it takes to convert 40% of prospects to customers.

-One way to tweak meetings to fit your ABM strategy is to offer free, in-person evaluations of a target account’s current situation.
+One way to tweak meetings to fit your account based marketing tactics is to offer free, in-person evaluations of a target account’s current situation.
 For example, if you’re an advertising agency, offer a session where you compare the account’s current advertising efforts to their competitors’.

 Even if you have to travel to the prospect to hold the meeting, take heart: for every dollar spent on travel, businesses on average reap $12.50 in revenue.